 The Difference Between 1:1 and 2:1 Syrup

 The primary difference between 1:1 and 2:1 sugar syrup is the concentration of sugar.
 A 1:1 syrup (also known as “simple syrup”) has equal parts sugar and water, making it lighter and less sweet.
-It’s perfect for cocktails and mocktails that require a subtle sweetness.
+This characteristic makes it perfect for cocktails and mocktails that require a subtle sweetness, allowing the other flavors to shine without being overpowered.
+Bartenders often utilize 1:1 syrup in drinks like mojitos and daiquiris, where it enhances without dominating the taste profile.

 The Importance of Sugar Syrup in Cocktails and Mocktails